Fish exporters in Australia must meet requirements set by Australian export laws and by the importing country.

 Products must only be transferred to registered establishments to be eligible for export.

-Export registration is not required for goods:
+Export registration and documentation is not required for goods:

 - exported to New Zealand